mayu-live/framework/lib/mayu/runtime/vnodes/README.md

 - Route-scoped Klenod stylesheets and module scripts are passed explicitly into the document head; VNodes do not discover component assets.
 - Custom elements:
-  - `RegisterCustomElement` patches emitted for updates.
+  - `RegisterCustomElement` commands emitted for updates.
   - Inline registration scripts injected via head rendering.
   - Raw text vnode for script bodies.